-Predicted noise levels at potentially affected receivers are summarised in Table 18.
+Predicted noise levels at potentially affected receivers are summarised in Table 19.
 All PSNL exceedances are shaded grey, with major (5 dB or more) exceedances in bold type.
-Noise contours for ENE wind conditions are shown in Figure 17 in Appendix A.
+Noise contours for ENE wind conditions are shown in Figure 17 in Appendix A. Received Pit 2 noise levels are 1dB higher in Ulan village and 2dB higher at other receivers W-NW of Pit 2 under the ESE wind than for the ENE wind, as reflected in Table 19.